212: Godzilla vs. Megalon

 This is a paraphrase of a line from the 1986 film Aliens, spoken by Bill Paxton: “That’s it man, game over, man, game over, man!
 Game over!
 What the fuck are we gonna do now?
 What are we gonna do?”

-You know, one day Johnny Cash will write a song about this.
+You know, one day Johnny Cash'll write a song about this.
+Oh, the Ring of ...?
+Oh, yeah. –Yeah. –That's what I thought.

 Johnny Cash (1932-2003) was a country-western singer known for his black garb and his sympathy for men in prison, for whom he frequently performed.